Clinical Validation of the Tremoflo C2 Versus Tremoflo C100 in Asthmatic Patients 2-7 Years of Age

 Background: Tremoflo C2 is an effort-independent oscillometer successor to C100 and measures resistance and reactance.
-Our objectives are to assess the reliability between two devices, compare small airway dysfunction (SAD) identification in young asthmatic children, and evaluate device acceptance, feasibility and usability in this age group.
+Our objectives are to assess the reliability between two devices, compare Small Airway Dysfunction (SAD) identification in young asthmatic children, and evaluate device acceptance, feasibility and usability in this age group.

 Results: In our study population, 84.9% had mild asthma and 86.8% were well-controlled.
 Overall ICC indicated good device reliability, and proportional bias was seen only for R7-R19 (β=0.214 (95% CI .039, .388), p=.017).
 SAD was identified in 47.2% using the C2 device, 49.1% with the C100, (p=1.00).
 Patients and operators preferred C2 over C100.
-Mechanical analog data showed high ICC for resistance and reactance.

 Conclusion: In our young, predominantly well-controlled, mild asthmatics, the C2 and C100 devices showed good agreement, usability, and preferability of C2 to identify SAD.
-Although some proportional bias was seen, mechanical analog data showed high ICC, confirming strong overall agreement between devices.

 Section